zenfinity/zenfinity/README.md

 ### Hi! 👋

 My purpose is to nourish, connect, and spark people by sharing knowledge, food, and non-alcholic drinks.
 I create safe and healthy spaces where learning, growth, and joy flourish.
-In my free time I enjoy meditation, coffee, painting, photography, music, and nature.
+In my free time I enjoy meditation, coffee, mixology, painting, photography, music, and nature.

 ### Specialties:
 - Data analysis and visualization